ColasDroin/DA_IPAC_2024/README.md

 At this point, ensure that a `.venv` folder has been created in the repository folder.
 If not, follow the fix described in the next section.

-Finally, you can make the xsuite faster by precompiling the kernel, with:
+Finally, you can make xsuite faster by precompiling the kernel, with:

 ```bash
 poetry run xsuite-prebuild